alvfq/alvfq.github.io/_pages/about.md

 My research field is **translational clinical AI**.
 That is, developing clinical AI systems and understanding what it takes to move them from validation into everyday clinical practice.
 I approach it from a user-centred perspective, with a focus on decision-support systems: tools that help clinicians make decisions, built around the people who will use them and the settings they will be used in.

-My work can be therefore organized into three complementary directions:

-1. **User-centred development of decision-support systems**, designed around their users from the outset so that fit is built in rather than added later.
-2. **Assurance of their trustworthiness**, establishing the reliability, robustness and fairness that a clinical context demands.
-3. **Sociotechnical evaluation** of how systems fit the context, studying not only the tool but the people, teams and workflows around it.

-I currently supervise four doctoral candidates across these directions [research](/research/).
+I currently supervise four doctoral candidates [research](/research/).
 If you are interested in a PhD or postdoc position, or in collaborating, please write to me at alvaro.f.quilez@uis.no.